cSxrpent/auth-server/README.md

    - `PAYPAL_CLIENT_ID` (use sandbox for testing, live for production)
    - `PAYPAL_CLIENT_SECRET` (use sandbox for testing, live for production)
    - `PAYPAL_MODE` (set to "sandbox" for testing, "live" for real payments)
+   - `PAYPAL_TEST_MODE` (set to "true" to simulate payments without calling PayPal - useful for testing)
    - `EMAIL_USER`
    - `EMAIL_PASS`
    - `EMAIL_SMTP` (default: smtp.gmail.com)